For cybercriminals, targeting the banking industry with phishing emails may provide a relatively easy path to a major payday.

-Anti-malware and antivirus software are required for regulatory compliance in many cases and can also prevent the spread of viruses that fit existing patterns at your financial organization.
+Anti-malware and antivirus software are required for regulatory compliance in many cases and can also prevent the spread of viruses that fit existing patterns in your financial organization.

 2. App and OS Patching

-Patching is not strictly correlated with phishing prevention for financial institutions However, it is important for both basic protections and compliance with various regulatory requirements.
-Prioritizing regular patch updates to applications can reduce vulnerabilities for a wide array of criminal attack, as well as provide some protection against the potential damages you could face when phishing builds inroads into your company's network.
+Patching is not strictly correlated with phishing prevention for financial institutions However, it is important for both basic protection and compliance with various regulatory requirements.
+Prioritizing regular patch updates to applications can reduce vulnerabilities for a wide array of criminal attacks, as well as provide some protection against the potential damages you could face when phishing builds inroads into your company's network.

 3. Smarter spam filters

 Can spam filters prevent spear phishing?
 It depends.
 While even the most basic, out-of-the-box spam filter solution can filter out some of the more obvious royal funding requests, spam filter technology hasn't fully caught up with spear phishing criminals

 Many spam filters rely on existing blacklists, measures of sender credibility, or sender score, and clear spam indicators to redirect messages from inboxes.
 Since spear phishing and whaling attacks on banks may appear extremely credible, there's a chance they may not be intercepted.

 Banks can improve their protection against malicious messages by using a customized spam filter or dedicated email protection program.
 Programs with the capability for advanced email scanning or limiting attachment types to exclude .exe and scripts can limit malicious messages.
 While spam filter technology is not in a place to act as an organization's sole protection against phishing attacks, it can offer some benefits in the fight.